Dr Bushra Nasir

 Overview

-Her collaborative networking qualities contribute to numerous current roles in various research committees, including as Chair of the Faculty of Medicine Early Career Researcher Committee.
-Her work has also resulted in increased research capacity building in regional, rural areas across South East Queensland supporting clinicians, medical educators, and other health care service providers conducting clinical and epidemiological research projects.
-She is also a research mentor and member of several national organisations, including the National Suicide Prevention Network, and Suicide Prevention Australia.
-Her ongoing leadership, management, networking, and knowledge expertise, contribute to the progress of research practices with academics, Indigenous experts, and clinical scientists.
+Her collaborative networking qualities contribute to numerous roles in various research committees, including as a previous Chair of the Faculty of Medicine Early Career Researcher Committee.
+Her work has also resulted in increased research capacity building in regional, rural areas across South East Queensland supporting clinicians, medical students and educators, and other healthcare service providers conducting clinical and epidemiological research projects.
+She is also a research mentor and member of several national organisations.
+Her ongoing leadership, management, networking, and knowledge expertise, contribute to the progress of research practices with academics, experts, and clinical scientists.

 Research Interests